lambdaclass/lambdaworks/provers/sumcheck/README.md

 ## Overview

-The Sumcheck Protocol allows a prover to convince a verifier that the sum of a multivariate polynomial over the Boolean hypercube equals a claimed value, without the verifier having to compute the entire sum.
+The Sumcheck Protocol allows a prover to convince a verifier that the sum of a multivariate polynomial over the Boolean hypercube equals a claimed value without the verifier having to compute the entire sum.

-It is an essential building block for many SNARK protocols, given that it reduces the complexity of computing the sum to summing $O(\nu)$, plus an evaluation at a random point.
+It is an essential building block for many SNARK protocols, given that it reduces the complexity of computing the sum to performing $O(\nu)$ additions, plus an evaluation at a random point.

 The protocol proceeds in rounds, with one round per variable of the multivariate polynomial.
 In each round, the prover sends a univariate polynomial, and the verifier responds with a random challenge.
 This process reduces a claim about a multivariate polynomial to a claim about a single evaluation point.